NelsonGan/tic-tac-toe-reactjs/README.md

 ## Description
-Tic Tac Toe Minimax is an interactive web application that showcases the importance of algorithm optimization in game playing.
-With the use of Alpha-Beta Pruning, the app is equipped with an AI opponent that always selects the best optimal move in a match.
-The app also features a real-time display of the number of states explored in each move, highlighting the significant performance gains achieved with the optimization technique.
+Tic Tac Toe Minimax is an interactive web application that showcases the working of alpha-beta pruning.
+The app is equipped with an AI opponent that always selects the best optimal move in a tic tac toe match.
+The app also features a real-time display of the number of states explored in each move, highlighting the significant performance gains achieved with alpha-beta pruning.

 ## Tech Stack
 The application was built with ReactJS.